 What is a vascular neurologist?
 Do they perform procedures?
 Yes, vascular neurologists are trained to perform certain procedures as part of their treatment of patients with vascular conditions affecting the brain and nervous system.
 Some of the procedures that vascular neurologists may perform include:

-- Thrombectomy: This is a procedure to remove a blood clot from a blood vessel in the brain.
-It is typically performed using a catheter that is inserted through a blood vessel in the groin and guided up to the clot in the brain.
+- Thrombectomy: This procedure removes a blood clot from a blood vessel in the brain.
+It is typically performed using a catheter inserted through a blood vessel in the groin and guided up to the clot in the brain.

-- Carotid endarterectomy: This is a surgical procedure to remove plaque from the carotid artery, which supplies blood to the brain.
+- Carotid endarterectomy: This surgical procedure removes plaque from the carotid artery, which supplies blood to the brain.
 It is typically done to prevent a stroke.

-- Angioplasty and stenting: This is a minimally invasive procedure to open up narrowed or blocked blood vessels in the brain.
+- Angioplasty and stenting: This minimally invasive procedure opens up narrowed or blocked blood vessels in the brain.
 It involves using a catheter to insert a small balloon or stent into the blood vessel to widen it.

-- Cerebral bypass: This is a surgical procedure to reroute blood flow around a blocked or narrowed blood vessel in the brain.
+- Cerebral bypass is a surgical procedure to reroute blood flow around a blocked or narrowed blood vessel in the brain.
 It involves creating a new blood vessel to bypass the blockage.